-- Setting up programming languages. - Set up LATEX. - Look into using SSH and the campus cluster. - I will email IT this afternoon to make sure everyone has access to the cluster.
+- Setting up programming languages. - Set up LATEX. - Look into using SSH and the campus cluster. - I will email IT this afternoon to make sure everyone has access to the cluster. - Possible change to syllabus: add topic on market power?

 Recap from last time